danielbodnar/awesome-stars/README.md

 ## compiler

+- [solidjs/solid-playground](https://github.com/solidjs/solid-playground) - Quickly discover what the solid compiler will generate from your JSX template
 - [felix-lang/felix](https://github.com/felix-lang/felix) - The Felix Programming Language
 - [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
 Home of the modern web staple. 🌾
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly